T

 Fête de la Musique

-A nationwide celebration of music on June 21st, with free concerts and performances everywhere.
+A nationwide celebration of music on the summer solstice, with free concerts everywhere.

 July